Mazigaming/Mazigaming/README.md

 Terminal-based decompiler converting x86-64 executables into readable pseudo-code and Rust.
 Features theming, scripting, and keybinds.

 ## 📊 Currently Working On
-- Expanding GaiaRusted compiler capabilities
-- Improving code generation optimizations
+- Gaiarusted
+- Cataclysm
+- Not dying due to sleep depravation
+- Fixing my sleep schedule

 ## 💬 Connect With Me